Shirlazybrat/100-days-of-code/r1-log.md

 ### R1D11
 Going through BackboneJS, mainly for better understand of the codebase at my job, but also to get the feel of another frameworks.

+### R1D12
+Man, getting in that one hour is a sturggle on cold, rainy days after work and a long train ride... but I will code!
+More BackboneJS.